-MA 225 November 18, 2005
+MA 225 November 16, 2007

 Example.
 Steady fluid flow: For example, consider water slowly flowing through a pipe.
 The motion of a particle can be represented by a streamline.
 In other words, it is realistic to assume that the velocity of a particle at a certain point in the pipe is independent of time.
-Then the fluid flow is entirely determined by the velocity field $\mathbf{V}$ .
+Then the fluid flow is entirely determined by the velocity field \mathbf{V} .

 Example.
-Electric Field of a Dipole: Two opposite, yet equal charges placed at (1,0) and (-1,0) would induce an electric field on the xy-plane, and we can calculate this field using Coulomb's law.
+Electric Field of a Dipole: Two opposite, but equal, point charges placed at (1,0) and (-1,0) induce an electric field on the xy-plane.
+We can calculate this field using Coulomb's law.